diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

         print "%s\t%s" % (year, temp)
 ```
 Our map function (Example 9-7) emits records with year and temperature fields.
 We want to treat the combination of both of these fields as the key, so we set stream.num.map.output.key.fields to 2.
 This means that values will be empty, just like in the Java case.
-In the Java version, we had to set the grouping comparator; however, in Streaming, groups are not demarcated in any way, so in the reduce function we have to `detect the group boundaries ourselves` by looking for when the year changes (Example 9-8).
+`In the Java version, we had to set the grouping comparator; however, in Streaming, groups are not demarcated in any way`, so in the reduce function we have to `detect the group boundaries ourselves` by looking for when the year changes (Example 9-8).

 **Example 9-8.
 Reduce function for secondary sort in Python**
 ```python